-Generally it is best to retain as many backups as possible to provide a greater window for Point-in-Time Recovery, but practical concerns such as disk space must also be considered.
+Generally it is best to retain as many backups as possible to provide a greater window for POINT-IN-TIME RECOVERY, but practical concerns such as disk space must also be considered.
 Retention options remove older backups once they are no longer needed.

 pgBackRest does full backup rotation based on the retention type which can be a count or a time period.
 When a count is specified, then expiration is not concerned with when the backups were created but with how many must be retained.
-Differential and Incremental backups are count-based but will always be expired when the backup they depend on is expired.
-See sections Full Backup Retention and Differential Backup Retention for details and examples.
+Differential backups are count-based but will always be expired when the full backup they depend on is expired.
+Incremental backups are not expired by retention independently - they are always expired with their related full or differential backup.
+See sections FULL BACKUP RETENTION and DIFFERENTIAL BACKUP RETENTION for details and examples.

 Archived WAL is retained by default for backups that have not expired, however, although not recommended, this schedule can be modified per repository with the retention-archive options.
-See section Archive Retention for details and examples.
+See section ARCHIVE RETENTION for details and examples.

 The expire command is run automatically after each successful backup and can also be run by the user.
 When run by the user, expiration will occur as defined by the retention settings for each configured repository.
-If the -repo option is provided, expiration will occur only on the specified repository.
-Expiration can also be limited by the user to a specific backup set with the -set option and, unless the -repo option is specified, all repositories will be searched and any matching the set criteria will be expired.
+If the --repo option is provided, expiration will occur only on the specified repository.
+Expiration can also be limited by the user to a specific backup set with the --set option and, unless the --repo option is specified, all repositories will be searched and any matching the set criteria will be expired.
 It should be noted that the archive retention schedule will be checked and performed any time the expire command is run.